-How data quality is assessed depends on what the data is used for, how and why it was derived, and how it fits with other information it is being used with -- standards of practice that are likely different between different stakeholders within a CIS.
+How data quality is assessed depends on what the data is used for, how and why it was derived, and how it fits with other information it is being used with — standards of practice that are likely different between different stakeholders within a collaborative information management system.
 Data quality, thus, is not just as simple as asking whether the data match reality, but requires questions about whether the data fits intended use, is aligned with the problem at hand, matches expected meaning, and can be reliable for the current task.
+Paying close attention to the completeness and accuracy of data will be required in order to fulfil the citizen rights provisions of the GDPR.
+Furthermore, ensuring data quality will also support the duty to ensure that data is interoperable, thus upholding duties under the right to data portability.

 How can data quality be assured in a way that meets a diversity of stakeholder perspectives?

-How is data determined as fit for the purpose of the CIS?
+How is data determined as fit for the purpose of the collaboration?

 Data quality is critical for good evidence-based decisions in disaster risk management.
 Poor data quality can threaten the validity and generalisability of conclusions drawn.
 This requires the reporting of both general quality features as well as analysis specific quality features that make transparent what happens locally, including methods and assumptions behind the local data-cleaning necessary to make the data shareable more generally.
 Quality is also dependent upon if the data is fit for specific uses, not just if it is representative or accurate in-and-of itself.
 As data is stored and used, data stewards should cumulatively include their data quality assessments to help future users better understand when and how the data might be of high or appropriate quality for their needs.